ikrasovytskyi/owox-data-marts-v1/docs/google-sheets-connectors/open-exchange-rates.md

-# How to Import Data from Open Exchange Rates to Google Sheets
+# Open Exchange Rates

-This guide will walk you through the process of collecting the Currency Exchange Rates directly into Google Sheets.
+This guide will walk you through the process of collecting the Currency Exchange Rates (Open Exchange Rates) directly into Google Sheets.

 ## Step 1: Configure the connector